Why was PIRI Developed?

 The Need for Early Intervention for Mothers, Fathers and Babies

-Despite the strong and growing evidence for the need to intervene early when women experience perinatal depression, including the impact on the infant and on parent-infant relationships, there is insufficient research providing evidence-based guidelines on how to improve depression and anxiety and change relationships that are in difficulty.
-We have established a unique model clinic and research centre, which is leading the field internationally in the development and application of parent-infant intervention.
-Our interventions have also been applied to tackle the difficulties for both parents and infants following a premature birth.
+Despite strong and growing evidence demonstrating the benefits of early intervention for perinatal depression and anxiety, including the impact on infants and parent–infant relationships, there remains insufficient research providing clear, evidence-based guidance on how best to intervene when difficulties arise.
+In response to this gap, PIRI established a unique model clinic and research centre that now leads internationally in the development, evaluation, and application of parent–infant interventions.
+These approaches have also been applied to address challenges faced by parents and infants following premature birth.

-- Current Federal Government policy and strategic direction on the Early Years – the Stronger Families and Communities Strategy.
+• Federal Government policy and strategic directions for the early years, including the Stronger Families and Communities Strategy

-- Research on the critical importance of infancy for brain development and social functioning
+• Research evidence highlighting the critical importance of infancy for brain development and social functioning

 There is growing recognition of the need for early intervention, particularly for vulnerable families.
-Yet there are few evidence-based guidelines for how to quickly intervene to enhance perinatal mental health and also improve a dysfunctional early parent-infant relationship (0-2 years).
-This is PIRI’s Mission.
+However, clear, evidence-based guidance on how to intervene quickly and effectively to improve perinatal mental health and strengthen early parent–infant relationships (0–2 years) remains limited.
+Addressing this gap is central to PIRI’s mission.